LiamL17/liaml17.github.io/_posts/2023-02-13-WhatIsThis.md

 # This post serves as a starting point for Liam's Life

 I always wanted to have a blog but never knew where to start.
 Each time I have started in the past I get stuck on what web framework to use, how to design the blog, what content should the blogs contain and about a million other things...

+Then I came upon Jekyll.
+Not knowing what this odd word meant I quickly aquainted myself with it aka watched a 1 min youtube video.